costoffreedom/costoffreedom-book/book/opening:freedom/inside-or-outside-the-movement.md

 transgressive act, politically and economically.
 And transgression against dominant social concepts comes with so many different costs.</p>

-<p>There's a cost to explain free knowledge, because it has to start with
+<p>There’s a cost to explain free knowledge, because it has to start with
 what’s wrong with closed knowledge.
 That comes at a cost of having friends or family understand the job, with questions like “why do you keep working on this when you could make so much more money somewhere else?”
 There’s a cost to always being the outlier in a “normal” room of professionals, working against the gravity that defines normal for everyone else.
-There's a cost in constantly looking for funding when the dominant capital systems don’t reward or pay for freedom.
-There's a cost in always feeling weird, always feeling like the power systems want you to lose.</p>
+There’s a cost in constantly looking for funding when the dominant capital systems don’t reward or pay for freedom.
+There’s a cost in always feeling weird, always feeling like the power systems want you to lose.</p>